 When life-threatening conditions are identified, the CHA will immediately notify both parties.
 The notice will specify who is responsible for correcting the violation and the corrective actions.
 When failures that are not life-threatening are identified, the CHA will send the owner and the family a written notification of the inspection results within seven calendar days.
-The written notice will specify who is responsible for correcting the violation and the time frame within which the failure must be corrected.
+The written notice will specify who is responsible for correcting the violation and the failures that are notification of the violation and the time frame within which the failure must be corrected.